By: Blonde Two

 I like to start this walk at the boundary stone that you can see about 100m NW of the car park.
 From this boundary stone, find the path that goes SW and follow it.
 You will see more boundary stones on the way.
 After about 500m, the path meets a stone wall which you follow until you see the tor at Buckland Beacon.

 If you have youngsters with you, they will have a lovely time here as the rocks are great for exploring – there are some holes that small people would fit through and there are lots of Dartmoor letter boxes.
 The adults will be happily entertained by the views – you can see the sea, the river Dart snaking through the valley and Ryder’s Hill on South Dartmoor.

-Once you have enjoyed all that Buckland Beacon has to offer, you can either head back to the car park the way you came or you can go through the gate and cut down to the East across Welstor Common to the lane.
+Once you have enjoyed this short Dartmoor walk and all that Buckland Beacon has to offer, you can either head back to the car park the way you came or you can go through the gate and cut down to the East across Welstor Common to the lane.
 There is an interesting pool and building which are marked on the map for you to find on the way back.

 OS Maps Copyright Ordnance Survey 2018

 View, print or plan with UK wide access to OS Maps on your computer, tablet or phone.

 Inspired to walk further or a bit more off the beaten track?
 We Blondes do navigation training and wild camping workshops too!
 Have a look at our workshop dates below.